tora00/redux-demo/README.md

   }
   ```

-- If desired, create the following files in the component folder:
+- For a simple test, add the following to App.js:

-`First.js Seconds.js Third.js`
+stuff goes here